 6. Create a repellent force field around the plants.
 With a permethrin-based repellent, you can keep insects away from your plants without using the synthetic spray on the plants themselves.
 Simply spray a ring on the ground about 6 feet away from the plant.
 Any bugs that come into contact with the permethrin will die or just evacuate the area.

 7. Use custom organic repellents.
 Many growers have opted for pungent, organic repellents to keep pests away from both their indoor and outdoor plants.
 Concoctions like cinnamon oil, clove oil, and coriander oil have all had relative success without causing any damage to the plant.
 You can easily spray these repellents directly onto the cannabis leaves with no fear of any adverse reaction.
 Of course, different cannabis strains might have different reactions to any homemade organic repellents, and you should always test the repellents on an inconspicuous section of the plant to make sure no harm is done.
-To help fight bugs on your marijuana plants, check out the products at this link here.

 Although it might not seem like it, it Is actually more difficult to control pests indoors than it is outdoors.
 There's really a small window of vulnerability between germination and seedling state when you have the plants outdoors.
 When they're indoors, however, the pests can ravage your entire garden up until late in the vegetative state.
 Once you have bugs in the house, it's hard to get them away from your marijuana plants.
 It's always best to try using preventative measures so that bugs never become a problem in your indoor garden.